Welcome to my Faerwyvae FAQ! Here I will answer common questions about my books that are set in Faerwyvae.

 CAN YOU CLARIFY THE DIFFERENCE BETWEEN SEELIE/UNSEELIE?

-I use these terms in two different ways throughout both my series.
+I use these terms in two different ways throughout my series.

 On a physical level, seelie is what is sometimes referred to as “high fae.”
 These are humanoid in form, although many maintain animal characteristics, or other visual representations of their home courts/magical affinity (like Aspen’s antlers).
 Unseelie is what one might refer to as “lesser fae.”
 In my world building, all fae were once unseelie and only adopted humanoid forms after humans came to the isle and shared food, clothing, and human language with them.
 When a fae is in one’s unseelie form, they tend to look like an animal or some other form of wild fairy creature (think sylphs, brownies, kelpies, puca, pixies, etc.)